scalalandio/chimney/docs/docs/supported-transformations.md

 !!! note

     For your convenience, all examples will be presented as snippets runnable from [Scala CLI](https://scala-cli.virtuslab.org/).
-You can copy the content, paste it into a new `.scala` file, and compile it by running a command in the file's folder:
+You can copy the content, paste it into a new `.sc` file, and compile it by running a command in the file's folder:

     ```bash
     # scala_version - e.g. {{ scala.2_12 }}, {{ scala.2_13 }} or {{ scala.3 }}
     # platform      - e.g. jvm, scala-js or scala-native
-    scala-cli compile --scala $scala_version --platform $platform .
+    scala-cli run --scala $scala_version --platform $platform .
     ```

 ## Total `Transformer`s vs `PartialTransformer`s